feloni12/feloni12/README.md

-# Hello! 👋
+# Hello!
+I'm Felipe Reis 👋

-* 👂 My name is Felipe Reis
-* 👩 Pronouns: any

 I'm a Material Engineering graduate with a passion for technology and high curiosity, currently working at a Robotics Startup.